 Instructions

 - Start by combining all ingredients needed for the sauce in a bowl.
-Stir to mix and set aside for later use.2 tablespoons gochujang paste, 2 tablespoons soy sauce, 2 teaspoons sesame oil, 2 teaspoons coconut sugar
+Stir to mix and set aside for later use.2 tablespoons gochujang paste, 2 tablespoons soy sauce, 2 teaspoons sesame oil, 2 teaspoons sugar

 - Heat up about a tablespoon of neutral-tasting oil in a non-stick pan or cast-iron skillet over medium-high heat.
 Once pan is heated, add in garlic and fry until fragrant, about a minute.3 cloves garlic